sminnaar/Darkly/01 sensitive_information_exposure/Resources/reset_password.md

 <ip>/?page=recover
 ```

-## How
+## How to exploit

 Inspecting the recover password page reveals a hidden input field.
 Making it visible shows the devolopers email.
-Typing in anything and submitting gives you the flag.
+Typing in anything and submitting the form gives you the flag.

 ## How to protect against